TIBCOSoftware/snappydata/docs/configuring_cluster/configuring_cluster.md

 Configuration files for locator, lead, and server should be created in the **conf** folder located in the SnappyData home directory with names **locators**, **leads**, and **servers**.

 To do so, you can copy the existing template files **servers.template**, **locators.template**, **leads.template**, and rename them to **servers**, **locators**, **leads**.
-These files contain the hostnames of the nodes (one per line) where you intend to start the member.
+These files should contain the hostnames of the nodes (one per line) where you intend to start the member.
 You can modify the properties to configure individual members.

 <a id="locator"></a>
 ## Configuring Locators

 Locators provide discovery service for the cluster.
 Clients (e.g. JDBC) connect to the locator and discover the lead and data servers in the cluster.
 The clients automatically connect to the data servers upon discovery (upon initial connection).
 Cluster members (Data servers, Lead nodes) also discover each other using the locator.
 Refer to the [Architecture](../architecture.md) section for more information on the core components.

-It is recommended to configure two locators (for HA) in production using the **conf/locators** file.
-You can refer to the **conf/locators.template** file for some examples.
+It is recommended to configure two locators (for HA) in production using the **conf/locators** file located in the **<_SnappyData_home_>/conf** directory.

 In this file, you can specify: